FlowFuse/helm/helm/flowfuse/README.md

 ### Email

- - `forge.email.from` the email address FlowForge will use to send email
+ - `forge.email.from` the email address FlowFuse will use to send email

 To use STMP to send email

- - `forge.email.from` email address to send mail as can include name e.g. "\"FlowForge\" <flowforge@example.com>"
+ - `forge.email.from` email address to send mail as can include name e.g. "\"FlowFuse\" <flowfuse@example.com>"
  - `forge.email.debug` prints emails to stdout, useful for debugging email problems (default false)
  - `forge.email.smtp.host` if not set email is disabled
  - `forge.email.smtp.port` (default `587`)